uniezuka/rescale.test/FASTAPI_DEPLOYMENT_GUIDE.md

 ## 🚀 **Deployment Options**

-This guide covers multiple deployment options for the FastAPI backend, from local development to production cloud deployments.
+This guide covers multiple deployment options for the FastAPI backend, with **Render** as the primary production deployment platform.

 ## 📋 **Prerequisites**